 On 4 July 2013, QNB commenced operations in India having received all regulatory approvals required to establish a fully-owned subsidiary under the name of "QNB India Private Limited", which offers consultancy and advisory services in investment and finance for Middle Eastern companies looking to establish business and/or invest in India.
-In addition, as part of its international expansion strategy, QNB plans to expand in selected countries in the MENA region such as Turkey and Morocco.
+In addition, as part of its international expansion strategy, QNB plans to expand in selected countries in the MENA region, such as Morocco.

-On 30 July 2013, QNB commenced operations of its Qatar National Bank S.A.Q.
+On 30 July 2013, QNB commenced operations of its Qatar National Bank (Q.P.S.C.)
 Shanghai Representative Office after receiving all of the required regulatory approvals.
 The main activity of QNB's Shanghai representative office will be extending intermediary services in the field of investment and trade with Middle Eastern companies that are looking to establish their business or invest money in China.
 QNB's Shanghai representative office will also act as a liaison with Chinese companies that are looking to expand into the ever growing Middle Eastern market and facilitate investments by Chinese companies in the Middle East.

 On 4 September 2014, QNB acquired 12.5 per cent. (taking into account the convertible preference shares acquired by QNB) of Ecobank, a leading pan-African bank.
 QNB later acquired an additional 11.0 per cent. on 15 September 2014, increasing the total stake held by QNB to 23.5 per cent. (taking into account the convertible preference shares acquired by QNB).
 Subsequently, in October 2014, Nedbank exercised its right to increase its stake in Ecobank to 20 per cent., reducing QNB's stake to 19.4 per cent. (taking into account the convertible preference shares held by QNB).
 In January 2015, QNB increased its stake in Ecobank in various tranches, resulting in QNB holding a stake of 20.0 per cent. in Ecobank (taking into account the convertible preference shares held by QNB).
-The acquisitions have enabled the QNB Group to become a significant shareholder of Ecobank, whilst strengthening the partnership with the bank.
-The QNB Group believes the acquisition is a fundamental step towards achieving QNB's long term strategic vision (See "Strategy").
+On 13 October 2016, QNB excercised its option to convert its preference shares in Ecobank into ordinary shares.
+In May 2017, QNB increased its stake in Ecobank to 20.1 per cent.
+The acquisitions have enabled the QNB Group to become a significant shareholder of Ecobank, while strengthening the partnership with the bank.
+The QNB Group believes the acquisition is a fundamental step towards achieving QNB's long-term strategic vision (See "Strategy").